ena-infrastructure/specifications/ena-oauth2-profile.md

 The authorization server MUST NOT accept any request that omits the `code_challenge` parameter.

+If the request includes the `resource` parameter, and the authorization server supports this parameter, it MUST process this parameter as specified in [Section 7.1, The Resource Parameter](#the-resource-parameter).

 <a name="extension-parameter-for-controlling-user-authentication-at-the-authorization-server"></a>
 ##### 5.1.1.1.
 Extension Parameter for Controlling User Authentication at the Authorization Server